Peppered Beef Jerky

 Now, here is a point of debate for jerky makers.
 Slicing with or against the grain??
 I slice my jerky against the grain.
 In my opinion, this makes the jerky easier to chew and eat.
 Some people prefer cutting with the grain because once it is dry you get those nice long strands of jerky that you can tear off and work through.
 The important thing is that you make jerky that you like to eat.
 The flavor in this peppered beef jerky will be the same whether it is against the grain or with, so you decide!

 - Brown sugar.
-I like to balance my salty jerky with just a little hint of sweetness.
-The amount called for in the recipe will not give you a sweet jerky at all, but it will balance out the savory and black pepper flavors.
+I like to balance my salty jerky with a hint of sweetness.
+The amount useed in the recipe will not give you a sweet jerky at all, but it will balance the savory and black pepper flavors.
 If you want to reduce the sugar, you can cut it in half.
 I don’t recommend eliminating it altogether though.

 - Beer.
 I know not everybody likes cooking with beer, so feel free to substitute the beer for beef stock.
 This will add an extra element of saltiness to the jerky, so don’t let the jerky marinate past 8 hours if you make this substitution.

 - Curing Salts.
 Using instacure #1 (also labeled as Prague Powder or Pink Salt- please not this is not the same as Himalayan pink salt) is an optional step.
-What the cure does is act as an additional preservative for the jerky.
+This cure acts as an additional preservative for the jerky.
 If you use the curing salt, your jerky will be shelf stable and safe to eat at room temperature for several weeks.
 If you skip the curing salt, your jerky will still be partially preserved by the smoke/dehydration, however I recommend storing in the refrigerator to maintain freshness.
 Uncured jerky will last several weeks in the fridge.
 To figure out exactly how to cure the meat properly, check out this post on Curing Meats Safely.

 How to Make Beef Jerky